flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 ## What is an attestation response?

-An attestation response is a JSON-like response obtained in the process of verification of an attestation request when the attestation request finds a match.
+An attestation response is a response obtained in the process of verification of an attestation request when the attestation request finds a match.
+The request and response are in JSON format.
 The Typescript types for attestation responses matching attestation requests are available from the [attestation hash types](../../src/verification/generated/attestation-hash-types.ts) file.

 ## Which kinds of attestation requests can the State Connector system currently perform?